top of page

 No matter what your plan entails, the one piece that should never be left out is nutrition.
 Depending on what phase of training you’re in, your fueling may change to help promote muscle gain and muscle maintenance.

-Leucine content of different protein sources differs dramatically (grams Leucine per 100g product):
+The leucine content of different protein sources differs dramatically.

 • Whey Protein Powder: 9.0 g